brunolm/blog-posts/typescript/creating-a-node-application-with-typescript-and-ts-node.md

 ---
-title: Creating a node application with TypeScript and ts-node
+title: "Creating a node application with TypeScript and ts-node"
 tags: [ts-node, typescript]
 ---